 Queen Eleanor’s offers a wide range of extra-curricular clubs which are enjoyed by a great many of the pupils.
 We try to ensure that they run before, during and after school and at a reasonable cost so that all children have the opportunity to benefit from them.
 A full list for the term is given below.

-Extra curricular clubs available at Queen Eleanor's in Spring 2021:
+Extra curricular clubs available at Queen Eleanor's:

 To apply for a place in a club, please log on to www.parentpay.com to see what clubs are available for your child.